 The 36-year-old Ortiz's home runs rank eighth among active players and 49th on the all-time list.
 Next up for him to catch: Hall of Famer Duke Snider with 407.

 "I wish he could celebrate," manager Bobby Valentine said.
 "David is a team guy and he knows it's a great individual accomplishment.
-We all know that.
-But it's tarnished."

 The A's fans did their part to mark the moment.